smhurf/lewagon_challenges/07-Data-Engineering/01-Code-as-a-Product/06-Your-First-CI/README.md

 Create your first CI pipeline

 ## Observe your first CI pipeline

 Normally here you should just sit and observe.

-1. Go to the github page of the repository you created in the last exercices
+1. Go to the GitHub Page of the repository you created in the last exercices
-2. Click on `Actions` which is Github naming for CI-CD `actions`
+2. Click on `Actions` which is the GitHub name for CI-CD `actions`
-3. click on you latest commit, you should see that Github executed your CI pipeline for you
+3. click on your latest commit, you should see that GitHub executed your CI pipeline for you

 💡 How on earth did it happen ?
- 👉 `wagon-make-package` created for you a file under `.github/workflows/pythonpackage.yml` at the root of your package.
+ 👉 `packgenlite` created for you a file under `.github/workflows/pythonpackage.yml` at the root of your package.

 ```yaml
 name: Python package